dimastatz/dimastatz.github.io/posts/opportunities-in-ai-2023/README.md

   </tr>
 </table>

-As AI technologies advance, they create fresh business opportunities.
-By breaking down existing jobs or business processes into tasks and assessing AI's potential to enhance or automate them, one can establish a successful new venture.
 This document aims to offer a Business Building Framework tailored for small teams of software developers.
 With this approach, developers can leverage their expertise for a new business venture with minimal financial investment.

+## Automation vs Disruption
+Automation and disruption are two distinct concepts, associated with technological advancements.
+Automation focuses on optimizing and streamlining existing processes, while disruption aims to create entirely new paradigms, often through the introduction of groundbreaking technologies or business models.
+Disruptive businesses demand significant initial investment and considerable time for profitable scaling.
+That's why our framework, designed for small, financially limited developer teams, places a strong emphasis on Automation.

 ## Hardware and Infrastructure